tethysplatform/tethys/docs/tutorials/getting_started/bokeh_integration.rst

         document.add_root(column(slider, plot))

-If you start tethys and go the home page of this app you should see something like this:
+If you start tethys and go to the home page of this app you should see something like this:

 .. figure:: ../../images/tutorial/bokeh_integration/bokeh_integration_2.png
     :width: 650px